Nat Borchers: Club career

 Borchers was signed to the Colorado Rapids developmental roster on March 18, 2003.
 However, he soon proved to be far better than most had expected and by the middle of the 2003 season had secured a starting spot in Colorado's first team central defense.
 Throughout the 2005 season, Borchers continued to anchor the Rapids defense.

 In 2006, Borchers was transferred to Norwegian club Odd Grenland.
 In February 2008, Borchers signed with MLS side Real Salt Lake on a transfer, after being released by Odd Grenland.
 His success with RSL in his first three seasons with the club led to a long-term deal announced on February 14, 2011, that kept Borchers in Salt Lake through the 2014 season.

 On December 8, 2014, Borchers was traded to Portland Timbers in exchange for allocation funds.
 During his time with the Timbers, Borchers had been a starting defender contributing in the club's 2015 Championship run.
 The defender in 2016 had suffered with a leg injury that had him out for the rest of the season.
 On February 2, 2017, he retired from professional soccer.

 International career

 Borchers' surprising 2003 season led to him being called up for the Under-23 team's Olympic Qualifiers, in which the team was eliminated.
 He earned his first cap for the senior national team on March 9, 2005, against Colombia.
-Nat most recently played for the senior team on November 17, 2010, against South Africa, entering in the 67th minute.
+Borchers last played for the senior team on November 17, 2010, against South Africa, entering in the 67th minute.

 Outside football

-In addition to soccer, Borchers is an active real estate investor and agent.
+In addition to soccer, Borchers owns and manages his own commercial real estate investment company, Back Line Real Estate.